katerina-k/academic-kickstart/content/home/intro.md

  css_class = ""
 +++

-ESMAD seeks to integrate and enhance the existing strengths and expertise in climate and earth system research across the university which span over several academic colleges (EMS, Science, Engineering, Agriculture Sciences, and IST) and research institutes (ICDS, EESI and PSIEE).
+ESMAD seeks to be the locus for climate research and assessments across Penn State University.
+The Center will build collaboration between multiple disciplines and foster interaction between the Penn State research community and internal and external decision-makers and stakeholders.